‘Bates Motel’ Freddie Highmore Says Goodbye To Norman Bates

 After five seasons of Bates Motel, the iconic series will dim its lights out on April 24.
 Fans of Bates Motel will have to say goodbye to the show, as well as the talented cast.

 Freddie said that when he first heard about the role of Norman Bates he was 18-years-old and a freshman at Cambridge University.
-His parents wanted him to get a degree and so he was taking a break from acting.
+His parents wanted him to get a degree, so he was taking a break from acting.

 Bates Motel was Freddie’s first American television series, but won’t be his last.
 He recalled that he was sent the first six scripts in 2011.
 Highmore remembers reading them in one sitting and knowing that he had to do the series.
 He felt connected to Norman in a way he couldn’t really explain.